sv-tools/conf/README.md

 ## Alternatives

 * [viper](https://github.com/spf13/viper) is the most know library, it's very heavy and very rich in various features.
-* [koanf](https://github.com/knadh/koanf) is an attempt to make a better version of the `viper`, but also contains all parsers in same repo, so the list of dependeciies is pretty huge.
+* [koanf](https://github.com/knadh/koanf) is an attempt to make a better version of the `viper`, but also contains all parsers in same repo, so the list of dependencies is pretty huge.

 ## License